 If you plan to earn a Keystone diploma:

 If you plan to earn a Keystone diploma and have already completed high school coursework, please click here to complete our online Transcript Request Form so we can request your student’s official records and provide a free transcript evaluation.
 Unofficial and official transcripts can also be emailed to our Guidance Department at firstname.lastname@example.org or mailed to The Keystone School 920 Central Road Bloomsburg, PA 17815 Attention Guidance Department.
 We will email you a free transcript evaluation so you’ll know which credits will transfer into our program and how many Keystone credits will be required to earn a Keystone diploma.
 Homeschool portfolios can be emailed to email@example.com or mailed to The Keystone School 920 Central Road Bloomsburg, PA 17815.
 Homeschool portfolios are also evaluated free of charge.

 Is The Keystone School accredited?

-Yes, Keystone's demonstrated record of success in its’ middle and high school programs has earned it recognition from two of the leading accrediting boards in the country, the AdvancED/Northwest Accreditation Commission and the Middle States Association of Colleges and Schools.
+Yes, Keystone's demonstrated record of success in its’ programs have earned recognition from two of the leading accrediting boards in the country, Cognia, (formerly AdvancED/Northwest Accreditation Commission) and the Middle States Association of Colleges and Schools.

 You can be confident that your Keystone education is of the highest quality and that other accredited schools widely accept the work you do.
-Although we cannot guarantee that Keystone credits are transferable, we rarely have an issue.
+Although we cannot guarantee that Keystone credits are transferable, we urge all students wishing to transfer credits receive pre-approval prior to course enrollment.
 Should you have a doubt, you should contact your local school officials directly or contact a Keystone Student Services Representative (1-800-255-4937) to work with you and your local school officials to determine acceptance of Keystone credits.